Philosophies of ELDC

 At The Early Learning and Development Center, we believe given adequate social skills, conflict resolution skills, a strong foundation for empathy, and an introduction to academic concepts, children are much more successful in an academic environment in later years.
 We use learning goals from The Creative Curriculum, anecdotal notes, and a portfolio system to track the children’s development and set goals for them based on individual and group needs.

-We use two week thematic based lesson plans, that are designed to provide opportunities for children to work on multiple skills throughout the day and weeks.
+Our preschool lesson plans are done weekly and are structured around a study based on the interests of the children.
+Our toddler lesson plans are also done weekly and focus on guided themes that correspond to the children's interest and their developmental milestones.
 Activities are provided throughout the day to meet a variety of learning styles.
 For example during circle time the teacher will read books and ask open ended questions for children to further understand the subject matter.
 These books are made available for children to look at independently or with a friend.
 During other times of the day, art and/or science projects are facilitated in small groups to provide an opportunity for children who learn best through one on one instruction.
 Teachers take notes throughout the week regarding children’s interactions with each other or interest in certain subject matters to develop goals for individual children and the class.
 By creating these opportunities children participate in activities that not only help develop social skills but also around literacy, gross/fine-motor work, and cognitive development.

 An equal amount of structured and non-structured time is offered to the children so they are given every opportunity to build new skills and gain further understanding of the world around them by using the environment as well as teacher support to do so.